trinodb/trino/presto-docs/src/main/sphinx/admin/properties-writer-scaling.rst

 =========================

 By default, the number of writer tasks is static.
-Enabling writer scaling allows Presto to dynamically scale out the number of writer tasks rather than allocating a fixed number of tasks.
+Enabling writer scaling allows Trino to dynamically scale out the number of writer tasks rather than allocating a fixed number of tasks.
 Additional tasks are added when the average amount of physical data per writer is above a minimum threshold, but only if the query is bottlenecked on writing.